-ARTS 1170 Problems in Contemporary Art (1)
+ARTS 1170 Problems in Contemporary Art (1) (Former course prefix/number ART 199)

 Area artists, critics, and art educators speak with students about the work exhibited in the gallery and discuss current art styles and movements.
 They also discuss specific aspects of being artists in contemporary society.
 This course may be repeated for credit.
 (1 Lec.)